tdwg/bdq/tg2/_review/docs/guide/implementers/index.md

 EXTERNAL_PREREQUISITES_NOT_MET means
 ```
-Response.status=EXTERNAL_PREREQUISITES_NOT_MET, Response.result=null, Response.comment={some bdq:NotEmpty description of the failure condition}
+Response.status=EXTERNAL_PREREQUISITES_NOT_MET, Response.result=null, Response.comment={some bdqval:NotEmpty description of the failure condition}
 ```

 INTERNAL_PREREQUISITES_NOT_MET means
 ```
-Response.status=INTERNAL_PREREQUISITES_NOT_MET, Response.result=null, Response.comment={some bdq:NotEmpty description of the failure condition}.
+Response.status=INTERNAL_PREREQUISITES_NOT_MET, Response.result=null, Response.comment={some bdqval:NotEmpty description of the failure condition}.
 ```

 COMPLIANT means
 ```
-Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment={some bdq:NotEmpty description of the success condition}.
+Response.status=RUN_HAS_RESULT, Response.result=COMPLIANT, Response.comment={some bdqval:NotEmpty description of the success condition}.
 ```

 Expressed with `bdqffdq:` terms, as would be if `Responses` are expressed in RDF, the first example above these would be: